SilasMarvin/wasmind/actors/delegation_network/crates/flag_issue/README.md

 # Flag Issue Tool Actor

-*Example tool actor for reporting agent issues within the Hive delegation network*
+*Example tool actor for reporting agent issues within the Wasmind delegation network*

 This tool actor enables health analyzer agents to flag problematic behavior in monitored agents.
 When issues are detected, it interrupts the problematic agent and escalates the issue to their manager for intervention.